top of page

 AO1

-Episodic - personal events, time stamped, conscious recall
+Episodic - personal events, time stamped, declarative (conscious recall)

-Semantic - knowledge, not time stamped, conscious recall
+Semantic - knowledge, not time stamped, declarative (conscious recall)

-Procedural - motor skills, not time stamped, unconscious recall
+Procedural - motor skills, not time stamped, non-declarative (conscious recall)

 AO3